hypi-universe/docs/content/gql-crud-tutorial.md

 }
 ```

-So, we have successfully used the upsert method to create an `Actor` in our database.
+So, we have successfully used the `upsert` method to create an `Actor` in our database.

 Next, let’s see how we can update that actor.

 ## Update

-As the “DOCS” say, to update an existing value, we should provide the `hypi.id`for the object along with the data that we want to save for that object.
+To update an existing value, we should provide the `hypi.id`for the object along with the data that we want to save for that object.

 Let’s say that we want to update the `age` of the actor we just created.